-To be considered a dual enrollment applicant, the applicant must be currently enrolled in a second MSU graduate or professional degree program.
-An applicant who has not yet been accepted to another MSU graduate or professional degree program is not considered a dual enrollment applicant and must submit all the requirements for a standard MPH application.

-A dually enrolled student is strongly encouraged to make an appointment with their advisor from each degree program to create a program of study that best serves both programs.
+To be considered a dual enrollment student, the student must be currently enrolled in a second MSU graduate or professional degree program.
+It is strongly encouraged for the student to make an appointment with their advisor from each degree program to create a program of study that best serves both programs.

-A dually enrolled student is given the opportunity to share up to nine credits between two graduate or professional degree programs.
+A dually enrolled student is provided the opportunity to share up to nine credits between two graduate or professional degree programs.
 The student is responsible for informing their advisor from each degree program which nine credits they are requesting to be shared.
 The student must complete a Dual Enrollment Shared Credit Agreement with their MPH advisor for approval and processing.

-A dual degree student is charged tuition rates according to their primary degree program each semester.
+A dually enrolled student is charged tuition rates according to their primary degree program each semester.
 A primary major code change may be requested when a student has completed the requirements for one program and is proceeding to begin requirements for their second program.

 This request must be submitted to the Master of Public Health program office through the student's MPH advisor.